 3. Say Yes To New Social Activities And Learning

 Mrs. DS is having a blast with her Toastmasters group she recently joined.
 She prepared a few hours (or more this week) on her speech and also had an evaluator role which she was more nervous about.
-It was great to see her coming home with a smile that she was voted Best Evaluator of the week.
+But came home from the meeting with a smile on her face from earning the title Best Evaluator of the Week.
 Not only has she met a new circle of friends, she’s learning a ton about public speaking.

 Plus you never know what doors might open by networking with new folks.
 Your next step up the ladder could result from shaking hands with a stranger.